copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 makes it possible to intercept all the objects moving throughout the ViewModel and add a bunch of other really useful functionality, without requiring any changes to the Contract or Processor code.

-A basic Interceptor receives `BallastNotification` from the ViewModel to notify the status of every feature as it goes through the steps of processing, such as being queued, completed, or failed.
+A basic Interceptor works like a [Decorator][1], being attached to the ViewModel without affecting any of the normal processing behavior of the ViewModel.
+It receives `BallastNotification` from the ViewModel to notify the status of every feature as it goes through the steps of processing, such as being queued, completed, or failed.
 Basic Interceptors are purely a read-only mechanism, and are not able to make any changes to the ViewModel.

 ```kotlin
 public class CustomInterceptor<Inputs : Any, Events : Any, State : Any>(